ausbin/c-lc3-crossover-episode/lab/README.txt

                 $ make runme_to_test_asm.asm

-            This will create a new file, `runme_to_test_asm.asm', which you can load in Complx and use ``Debug'' > ``Simulate Subroutine Call.''
-Before proceeding, use ``Simulate
-            Subroutine Call'' to test the following three inputs:
+            This will create a new file, `runme_to_test_asm.asm', which you can load in Complx.
+Before proceeding, use ``Simulate Subroutine Call'' to call nice().

-            sumtorial(1) = 1
-            sumtorial(2) = 3
-            sumtorial(6) = 21

-            After running your code, to view the result your puts on the stack, you can press Control-G and enter `xf000'.
-That will take you to the bottom of the stack, where (in the case of the second test case sumtorial(2) = 3, for example), you'll see something like this:
+            After pressing ``Run'' and making sure it terminates, to view the result your puts on the stack, you can press Control-G and enter `xF000'.
+That will take you to the bottom of the stack, where you should see:

              addr | value
             -------------
+                 ...
-            xEFFE | 3     <-- return value of your function
+            xEFFE | 2415    <-- return value of nice(), should be 2415 decimal
-            xEFFF | 2     <-- argument pushed by complx
             xF000 | ???
+                 ...

-            Make sure these three cases are right before continuing, since debugging will be more painful later on.
+            Make sure this works right before continuing, since debugging will be more painful later on.

 Exercise 2.
-Now implement sumtorial again in C in the sumtorial_c() function
+Now implement nice() again in C in the nice_c() function
             in `main.c'.
-Much easier, isn't it?
-This is why God made compilers.

-            Now run `make' to compile your code and look inside the `main.asm' file it generated.
-Now answer these two questions about `main.asm':
+Much less tedious and more readable, right?

+            Now run `make'.
+This runs the Makefile, which generates `main.asm' from `main.c'.

-            1. What do you see inside `main.asm'?
+            1. What is inside `main.asm'?

+            2. Quickly compare the length of the generated code for nice_c() in `main.asm' (it's at around line 20 for me) with the length of your hand-written implementation in `nice.asm'.
+Eyeballing it, how much of a difference is there?

+            3. What is this .c -> .asm generation process called?

+            4. If you look in the Makefile, you'll see that it runs a program called lcc to generate the .asm file from the .c file.
+What is lcc, then?

-            2. Is this a binary yet?
+            5. Is `main.asm' a binary yet?
+If so, why?
+If not, what step remains?
+(Multiple possible answers here)

 Exercise 3.
 Finally, let's test our code.

-            We've provided a hack that allows you to invoke your hand-written assembly sumtorial() solution from C by calling sumtorial_asm().
-Do NOT write `sumtorial()' or weird things will happen and it will be your fault sorry buddy.
+            We've provided a hack that allows you to invoke your hand-written assembly nice() solution from C by calling nice_asm().
+Do NOT write `nice()' in your C code or weird things will happen and it will be your fault sorry buddy.

             Let's use this hack.
-Write a loop in main() in `main.c' that tests inputs 0 through 32 inclusive for both sumtorial_asm() and sumtorial_c(), and prints the results.
-(Hint: Google printf().)
-The output needs to look something like this:
+Write some code in main() in `main.c' that calls both nice_asm() and nice_c(), and prints the results.
+The output needs to look exactly like this (hint:

-                sumtorial_asm(0) = 0
-                sumtorial_c(0)   = 0
-                sumtorial_asm(1) = 1
-                sumtorial_c(1)   = 1
-                sumtorial_asm(2) = 3
-                sumtorial_c(2)   = 3
-                ...
-                sumtorial_c(30)   = 465
-                sumtorial_asm(31) = 496
-                sumtorial_c(31)   = 496
-                sumtorial_asm(32) = 528
-                sumtorial_c(32)   = 528
+            Google printf):

+                nice_asm() = 2415 = 0x96F
+                nice_c()   = 2415 = 0x96F

             To build the final assembly file, run